aamnah/notes.aamnah.com/_posts/2016-12-12-use-strict-javascript.md

 ---
-title: Strict mode in JavaScript with 'use strict'
+title: Strict mode in JavaScript with `use strict`
 tags: ['javascript']
 ---

 ### tl;dr

 - Runs the JS interpreter in a strict mode, meaning it fails loudly for bad practices in JS
 - Strict mode also eliminates _silent errors_.
 When something pretty major is going wrong, you won't have to hunt for it.